Courses

 2 Credits | Spring Semester

-Course Instructor: Carlos Suarez-Quian
+Course Instructor: TBD

 This course is an introductory level course designed for Master level students.
 Students will gain familiarity with gross anatomy and become conversant with any medical professional, including the allied health field.
 Body regions that will be covered include the thorax, abdomen, pelvis, upper and lower limbs.
 Students will be assessed by weekly quizzes, both formative and summative.
 At the completion of the thorax, abdomen and pelvis sections, students will be introduced to the cadaver and have an opportunity to view prosected cadavers in the laboratory.
 This latter activity will be considered enrichment, but will be mandatory for all students enrolled.
 This course does not include hands-on dissections.
 Lectures will be delivered via pre-recorded videos, but the instructor will meet the students for a weekly discussion session.